 The waters of Scapa Flow are rich with crucial naval history and contain some of the most exciting places for scuba diving exploration.

-This expanse of brilliant blue water is tied to Viking invasions, was once a base for the British Grand Fleet built by the Scottish Government, and holds the wreckage of German ships from the Scuttling of the German Fleet during the Second World War.
+This expanse of brilliant blue water tied to Viking invasions, and was once a base for the British Grand Fleet built by the Scottish Government.
+It holds the wreckage of German ships from the Scuttling of the German Fleet during the Second World War.

-The Scapa Flow Visitor Centre also gives those who visit an in-depth insight into the many significant events on the Scapa Flow – the perfect destination for a budding historian to take advantage of!
+The Scapa Flow Visitor Centre, located in Hoy, also gives those who visit an in-depth insight into the many significant events at this attraction – the perfect destination for a budding historian to take advantage of!

 Skara Brae Prehistoric Village